RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 # 7. MS-DIAL

-MS-DIAL is another mature platform used extensively for GC--MS metabolomics.
+MS-DIAL is another mature platform used extensively for GC-MS metabolomics.

-Published GC--MS workflows using MS-DIAL include:
+Published GC-MS workflows using MS-DIAL include:

 -   peak detection;
 -   deconvolution;